Key takeaways

 - Regulated enterprise environments (financial services, healthcare, pharma)

-- Organizations needing complete audit trails
+- Organizations needing complete audit trails on every human and AI action

-- Companies requiring on-premise deployment
+- Companies requiring VPC deployment

 Poor fit:

-- Teams wanting transparent pricing and self-service
+- Teams wanting purely seat-based, predictable pricing

-- Companies preferring to use existing environments
+- Companies preferring to run agents in their existing local environments

 Viability Assessment